-As a CA member, you can buy access to services from CA Legal Desk for self-employed members at a price of only DKK 55 a month.
+As a CA member, you can buy access to services from CA Legal Support for self-employed members at a price of only DKK 55 a month.

-With CA Legal Desk, you have access to professional lawyers and legal security.
+With CA Legal Suport, you have access to professional lawyers and legal security.

 Self-employed and unemployed